-Dan built industry-wide support for legislation in New York State to exempt promotional materials from sales tax, resulting in an expense reduction of more that $600,000 per year.
-He dealt with various domestic sales tax issues, with the introduction of the Goods & Services Tax in Canada and with the introduction of a similar value-added taxation system in the Province of Quebec Dan established a US Political Action Committee (PAC) and contacts with local Congressional offices.
+In his public affairs work, Dan built support for legislation in New York State to exempt promotional materials from sales tax, resulting in an expense reduction of more than US$600,000 per year.
+He dealt with various domestic sales tax issues, with the introduction of Canadian GST and with the introduction of a similar value-added taxation system in the Province of Quebec.
+He set up a Political Action Committee and established contacts with local Congressional offices.

 Doubleday & Company

 Previous to PCH, Dan served in the Planning and Reporting Department of the Books Clubs Division of Doubleday & Company.
 At the time, the Books Clubs Division and the Book of the Month Club were the two leading companies in that segment of direct marketing in the U.S.A.
 (The popular Books Clubs Division operated in the U.S. and in Canada.)